A reader is worried her husband will pay the price for her student loans.

 Some good news (sort of)

 Now that we’ve gotten the bad news out of the way, here’s a piece of good news: You can save your husband’s tax refund by filing taxes separately.
-If you don’t file together, your husband’s refund won’t be affected by your student loans.
+If you don’t file together, the tax refund for your spouse’s income won’t be affected by your student loans.

-However, filing separately could mean you lose out on the perks of joint filing.
+However, choosing the “married filing separately” status could mean you lose out on the perks of those who are “married filing jointly.”
 Married couples are able to snag a number of tax deductions and credits that single filers can’t.
 For example, joint filers are able to claim a much larger standard deduction than single filers.
 If filing separately would cause you to lose out on important benefits, it might not be worth the trouble.

 Compare both options to see which would make more financial sense for your situation.
 You might use a free tax filing service such as TurboTax, or you could consult with a tax professional for their guidance.